 Also SQL is not case sensitive, which means that SELEC is the same as select, so you don’t have to worry about the case you use in SQL, as in other programming languages.

-When you use a relational database management system (RDBMS), you would use, SQL to manage you data.
+When you use a relational database management system (RDBMS), you would use, SQL to manage your data.

-RDBMS are used to create database driven websites, and some of the most used RDBMS, which exist today are MS Access, SQL Server, Oracle and MySQL.
+RDBMS is used to create database-driven websites, and some of the most used RDBMS, which exist today are MS Access, SQL Server, Oracle, and MySQL.

 You would also have to use a side scripting language, such as PHP or ASP to make the necessary connections, from your SQL statements to your website or application.

 Its “Query” functions are used, for searching data in a relational database.